SyamMohan2103/portfolio/README.md

-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
-Feel free to clone this code for your own personal use.
+Hi, this repo contains code for my personal portfolio website.
+You can checkout the website here: https://syammohan2103.github.io/portfolio/